Olympic Peninsula Railroad History Tour

 "Rayonier #4" (Port Angeles)

 (You know what a great stop this will be! 😁) This 1924 Willamette Iron and Steel geared locomotive hauled logs through the steep foothills of western Clallam County until 1960, when Rayonier donated her to the City of Port Angeles for use as a monument to the local "logging heritage".
-It has been newly restored to the 1960 condition and a new park is being developed around her to tell the story of how the timber industry helped build Clallam County.
+It is being newly restored to the 1960 condition and a new park is being developed around her to tell the story of how the timber industry helped build Clallam County.
+It is under construction now, but still is easy to visit and enjoy.

 1221 S Chase St, Port Angeles, WA 98362